 All fees collected are allocated to various state and local funds as prescribed by statute and law.
+Base fees are set by the state; the county adds additional fees to fund various initiatives and projects.
+The costs below are all-inclusive.

 |Civil Complaint and Summons||$101.00|